-This man in the ‘60s, Weizenbaum, made this program called ELIZA, and it was a really simple chatbot.
+This man in the ’60s, Weizenbaum, made this program called ELIZA, and it was a really simple chatbot.
 You would say, “I am having a bad day.”
-And it says, “Why are you having a bad day?”
+And it would say, “Why are you having a bad day?”
 And then, you would say, “I’m having a bad day because of my mom.”
 “What did your mom do to make you have a bad day?”
 That’s it, very simple.

-But Weizenbaum saw that people were pouring their heart out to it, even knowing that it was a machine.
+But Weizenbaum saw that people were pouring their hearts out to it, even knowing that it was a machine.
 And he turned on it.
 He was like, “This is terrible.”
 He said, “When a machine says, ‘I understand,’ the machine is telling a lie.
 There is no ‘I’ there.
 There is nothing that understands anything.”

 Is your comment about personification a neutral one?
 To say, “I am observing this,” or are you saying personification is a bad thing or a good thing?
 If you notice, Alexa got a name, Siri got a name, Cortana got a name, but Google Assistant didn’t get a name.

 Start there—what are your thoughts on personification in terms of good, bad, or we don’t know yet?